hcsalmon1/TypeGo/Code Examples.md

 ```

-Methods are written in inside the struct.
+Methods are written inside the struct.
 Again the Struct name can be omitted after '='
 Structs object names will be based on the first letter of the struct.
 So: Person -> p, Game -> g, Settings -> s